 💡 Cut costs: Our article on KV Cache and PagedAttention explains the internals that drive inference economics.

 This is the skill gap.
 Most AI engineers can build a demo quickly.
 Fewer can tell you whether it's actually good.
 Evaluation for LLM systems is fundamentally different from traditional software testing because outputs are non-deterministic.
-A simple unit test cannot assert that a summary is "good enough."
+A simple unit test can't assert that a summary is "good enough."

 Instead, you need a systematic approach to quality.
 This often starts with collecting a golden dataset of inputs and expected outputs.
 From there, you build an evaluation pipeline that runs every time a prompt or model changes.